boldchains/node-api-server/README.md

 # A prototype on __Track Drones__ (server-side)

-# Requirements
+# Introduction
-ABC company has a number of drones flying around the country.
-Build a system to track the location of every drone in real-time.
-The system's dashboard will only display the last location of the drones, so, no history needs to be maintained in the backend.
-For simplicity, store the state of the application in-memory.

-Each drone has a unique identifier; it reports its geo-location co-ordinates to the central server in real-time, through a cellular modem connection.
-Cellular modem connections are expensive, therefore, make sure the drones report back their location using as little data as possible.
+Developing a dashboard to show positions of drones flying in an area.
+Drone has a unique identifier, it sends its geo-location co-ordinates to the central server in real-time.

-The dashboard is expected to be a simple single page application, displaying the list of active drones, by their unique-identifiers, along with their current speed.
-Visually highlight those drones that are not moving for more than 10 seconds.
+Dashboard displays active drones along with their current speed.
+Highlights drones that are not moving for more than 10 seconds.

-# Assumptions
-1. Data from Drones are received asynchronously
-2. Rate at which data received differs from one drone to another; i.e. drone1 may send data every second, drone2 may send data every two seconds
-3. At this time, data is ONLY RECEIVED and NOT SENT to drones for any of the following purposes:
- * controlling its speed
- * changing its geo locations
- * stopping
- * starting
-4. For the purpose of this prototype, actual drones are not used, instead, simulated in nodejs server
+For prototype purpose, Simulated drones are used.

-5. A dashboard looks like:
+Dashboard looks like:
 #### Dashboard: Drones

 | Unique-ID   |Speed in mph  |Latitude            | Longitude            | Altitude   | Status       |